The California CORE Project will reopen July 18. Visit the Implementation Manual. Read Now

 Program Basics

 What is the Clean Off-Road Equipment Voucher Incentive Project (CORE)?
-CORE was created to reduce price barriers, enabling users to adopt more zero-emission equipment.
+The CORE Project was established to reduce price barriers, enabling users to adopt more zero-emission equipment.
 Created by the California Air Resources Board (CARB) in 2017, CORE provides point-of-sale discount vouchers that reduce the purchase cost of equipment operated in California.
-CORE vouchers make zero-emission equipment as affordable as their traditional fossil-fueled counterparts at the point of sale.
+CORE Project vouchers make zero-emission equipment as affordable as their traditional fossil-fueled counterparts at the point of sale.
 Funded equipment includes off-road equipment used at ports, rail yards, distribution centers, freight facilities, construction sites, and agricultural industries.
-CARB recognizes that this equipment has the proven ability to reduce criteria and greenhouse gas (GHG) pollutants in California and aims to accelerate the penetration of this cleaner equipment to help meet state clean-air regulations and climate change goals.
-CORE is part of the California Climate Investments, a statewide initiative that invests Cap and Trade dollars.
+CARB recognizes that this equipment has the proven ability to reduce criteria and greenhouse gas pollutants in California and aims to accelerate the penetration of this cleaner equipment to help meet clean-air regulations and climate change goals.
+The CORE Project is part of the California Climate Investments, a statewide initiative that invests Cap and Trade dollars.

 How can I be notified of CORE news and events?
-Sign up for the CORE e-mail list by filling out the form today: Contact Us.
+Sign up for the CORE Project listserv by completing the Contact Us form.

 How do we know how much money is available?
-The ticker at the top of the home page lists how much money remains available to be requested.
-This reflects the real-time funds, based on the vouchers requested to date.
+The ticker at the top of the home page represents funding availability.
+This reflects the real-time funding availability based on the vouchers requested.

 How do I know what equipment is eligible for CORE?
-All CORE-eligible equipment can be found in the CORE Catalog.
+All CORE-eligible equipment can be found in the CORE Eligible Equipment Catalog.

 What are the base voucher amounts?
-Base voucher amounts vary based on equipment type, battery or hydrogen fueling, and battery capacity.
-Please see the Voucher Funding Tables for information on voucher pricing.
-Additional funding is available for infrastructure, small businesses and equipment deployed in disadvantaged and low-income (DAC) communities.
+Base voucher amounts vary based on equipment and consider factors such as type, battery or hydrogen fueling, battery capacity, etc. Please see the Voucher Funding Tables for information on voucher pricing.
+Additional funding is available for infrastructure, small businesses, and equipment deployed in disadvantaged and low-income (DAC) communities

 Is stacking allowed with other funding, grants, incentives, etc.?
-Stacking, or combining CORE funding with other public funding programs, is allowed by CORE but may be disallowed by other programs.
-Be sure to confirm the terms, conditions, and program requirements of each funding source when evaluating fund-stacking scenarios.
+Stacking, or combining CORE funding with other public funding programs, is permitted by the CORE Project but may be disallowed by other programs.
+Be sure to confirm each funding source’s terms, conditions, and program requirements when evaluating fund-stacking scenarios.

 What is a disadvantaged community (DAC)?
 How can I determine eligibility for a DAC “Plus Up”?
 A DAC is an area within California that is especially vulnerable to pollution and climate change because of socioeconomic and geographic factors.
 CORE provides increased incentives for equipment domiciled within disadvantaged and low-income communities.
 The DAC plus-up in CORE is an additional 10% enhancement of the base voucher amount.
 To determine if a vehicle qualifies for a DAC “Plus Up” (increased funding), enter the domicile address in the address search bar on this map.

 What is the six-month funding cap in CORE?
-For the first six months of the program, each equipment will fall into one of the nine categories listed below.
-During this time, no one category can receive more than 20% of the total CORE funding.
-This was instituted to allow potentially less commercial-ready equipment an opportunity to get their equipment approved before funding runs out.
-After six months, no such limitations will be in place.
+For the first six months of the program, each equipment will fall into one of the categories listed below.
+Funding categories will be funded equally with available funding.

 The Funding Cap Equipment Categories are: